 However, there is another option.
 At Legal Helpline we offer a no win no fee service.
 In simple terms, it basically means that if we represent you and we do not win, we will not charge you for any legal fees whatsoever, you pay nothing.
 Of course, if we win, we will charge for our legal fees but we take our payment as a small percentage (maximum 25%) of your final settlement amount.
 So with our no win no fee service, there are no upfront costs, no costs during the claims process and so no gambling of your finances.

-We have been working in the personal injury claims industry for many years and our wealth of knowledge and expertise is second to none.
+We have been working in the personal injury claims industry for many years and our wealth of knowledge and expertise is very extensive.
 We have a fantastic track record for successful claims, often resulting in us winning the maximum award amount possible for our clients.